Notable People

 That is a better measure of the career than any single pandemic headline.

-It shows a leader whose real specialty was not one disease area.
+It shows a leader whose central specialty was not one disease area.
 It was building and steering a research organization big enough to move from oncology to inflammation to vaccines and back again without losing strategic focus.

 His later moves make clear how industry sees him